savvastj/nbashots/README.md

 the necessary data for creating shot charts.

 Just note that this library is in early development but it should work for Python 2.7 and 3.3+.
-Most of the code is based off my
+Most of the code is based on my
 [blog post](http://savvastjortjoglou.com/nba-shot-sharts.html).